 " The result of major exclusive studies carried out by our partner experts Kantar, Gira and ProtéinesXTC in 2020 and conducted in connection to the " #Ownthechange " theme resonating more than ever today, the SIAL Insights white paper represents an important source of understanding of the issues, trends and innovations that are shaping this period".

-Nicolas Trentesaux, Managing Director SIAL Global Network and Adeline Vancauwelaert, Director SIAL Paris.
+Nicolas Trentesaux, Managing Director SIAL Global Network and Audrey Ashworth, Director SIAL Paris.

 These studies clearly show that eating becomes a statement: more civic-minded, more concerned, more committed, and covid-19 crisis is a catalyst for this trend.

 73% of consumers have changed their eating behaviour in the last 2 years, 63% of those surveyed believe that choosing food is a societal commitment - it's choosing the world we want to live in, and 1 in 3 consumers have really taken power by adopting at least one major change in behaviour or boycotting particular brands or products.
 Their motivation?
 Healthier food (70%), more local and seasonal (53%), without controversial ingredients (44%).